How?

 - Communicating - bearing in mind that content filters in social media may block or deprioritize your messages.

-Cutting the USA completely from our lives would be impossible (see brands): after all, we adore many of its citizens and much of what the country has done.
+Cutting the USA completely from our lives would be impossible (see brands, and this article by Jeremy Ettinghausen in The Guardian (19/5/25) on the challenge of divesting): after all, we adore many of its citizens and much of what the country has done.
 We can be realistic, do what we can, when we can, and use 'US-created' things in our favour.
 For example ChatGPT was very helpful in developing this site (note/link below).

 Other legal tactics to get people thinking and informed: